Programer6/60-Keyboard/README.md

 # 60%-Keyboard

 I built this 60% keyboard with KMK firmware because I wanted a compact, minimal layout that saves space without sacrificing functionality.
 Full-sized keyboards felt bulky for my setup!
-This is my first keyboard, which I designed, so I wanted to keep think simple..
+This is my first keyboard, which I designed, so I wanted to keep think simple.

 # PCB
 - The PCB's size is